kevald1963/milestone-4-walkabout/README.md

 - All the things that Anonymous User can do.

-- Select a product, or products, and place it/them in the cart.
+- Select a product, or products, and place it, or them, in the cart.

 - Go to the checkout and subscribe to the app, for the free or paid-for service.

 **Agent User stories to be catered for:**

+- All the things that a Guest User can do.

-- Assign myself to a round if no round has been assigned to me.
+- Assign myself to a campaign if no campaign has been assigned to me.

-- Transfer myself from one round to another where this is desirable.
+- Transfer myself from one campaign to another where this is desirable.

+- Get directions to the round to which I have been assigned.

-- view an interactive map of the round I have been assigned to.
+- view an interactive map of the round to which I have been assigned.

 - view a list of streets, and addresses within those streets.